flowchart TD

 6 3 paper children one

-Cleaning & validation occurring at the same time, following the pattern of rule_*
+Cleaning & validation occurring at the same time, following the pattern of rule_* and validate_*:

 data_validate_integer <- data_validate_integer |>